pingcap/docs/tidb-cloud/data-service-response-and-status-code.md

 ---
-title: Response and Error Codes of Data Service
+title: Response and HTTP Status Codes of Data Service
-summary: This document describes the response and error codes of Data Service in TiDB Cloud.
+summary: This document describes the response and HTTP status codes of Data Service in TiDB Cloud.
 ---

-# Response and Error Codes of Data Service
+# Response and HTTP Status Codes of Data Service

 When you call an API endpoint defined in [Data Service](/tidb-cloud/data-service-overview.md), Data Service returns an HTTP response.
-Understanding the structure of this response and the meaning of error codes is essential for interpreting data returned by a Data Service endpoint.
+Understanding the structure of this response and the meaning of status codes is essential for interpreting data returned by a Data Service endpoint.

-This document describes the response and error codes of Data Service in TiDB Cloud.
+This document describes the response and status codes of Data Service in TiDB Cloud.

 ## Response